Why Medical Records Are Important In Personal Injury Law

 Requesting Medical Records

 One major benefit of the Health Insurance Portability and Account Act (HIPAA), is that it allows patients to request a copy of their medical records.
-This would allow you to obtain the information you need in order to file a personal injury claim.
+This would allow you to obtain the information you need in order to file a personal injury claim for medical negligence or other types of medical malpractice cases resulting from your medical care.

 If you’re not sure exactly which records you will need, you should talk to your lawyer.
 They may have you sign a HIPAA request form that will allow them to request the appropriate records on your behalf.
 Should you decide to have your attorney request the records, you may have to sign additional forms depending on your state laws, and the permissions at your doctor’s office.